cgkineo/adapt-hotgrid/README.md

 adapt-hotgrid
 ===========

-This presentation component takes a set of images and display them in a grid layout.
+This presentation component takes a set of images and displays them in a grid layout.
 When an image is clicked a modal is shown containing related content.

 ###Example JSON